What do members learn?

 How much does it cost?

-Current enrollment fees are $60.00 for youth and $20.00 for adult volunteers.
+Current enrollment fees are $75.00 for youth and $30.00 for adult volunteers (please note processing fees will apply if paying by credit card).
 Some projects may have additional expenses, such as purchasing bedding and feed for animals, or purchasing fabric for Sewing.

 What is the uniform?